-Mondays and Thursdays to allow for PT and travel time.
-Keep in mind that traffic conditions vary in the San Diego area and will not be used as an excuse for missed events and classes.
-In addition to regular PT, the Semper Fi club (Marines and Marine-options) will conduct multiple hikes ranging from 4 to 12 miles throughout each semester.
-These hikes are typically held on PT days, or on a Saturday morning for the longer distances.
+(Marines and Marine-options) will conduct multiple hikes ranging from 4 to 12 miles throughout each semester.
+These hikes are typically held on PT days.

 As an officer in the United States Marine Corps, one is expected to lead from the front.
 Minimum PFT standards reflect this tradition.
-While enrolled as a MECEP or Marine Option
+While enrolled as a MECEP or Marine Option Scholarship student, students are required to maintain a score of 265 or higher on the PFT, with a 3 mile run